unadlib/coaction/README.md

 ## Concepts and Features

-This library aims to provide a secure and efficient solution for sharing and synchronizing state in multi-process environments (such as Web Workers, Shared Workers, or even across processes and devices) in web applications.
+`Coaction` aims to provide a secure and efficient solution for sharing and synchronizing state in multi-process environments (such as Web Workers, Shared Workers, or even across processes and devices) in web applications.

 Key features include: